Simo067m/comsocsci2024/docs/assignments.md

 The lectures in this class run over 8 weeks.
 Each week, we will post a number of exercises.
 After a set of lectures, I will post an assignment.
 The assignment is a subset of the exercises.
 This means that, if you solve the exercises each week, the assignments will be easy.

-#### Formalia regarding Assignments 1 & 2
+### Formalia regarding Assignments 1 & 2

+Please follow these instructions carefully to ensure your work is correctly submitted and assessed:

+#### Repository Setup

-* Create a repository on GitHub or GitLab, where we can assess the commit history of the individual members of the group.
-The repository should stay private until the assignment is due.
+- **Create a Private Repository**: Create a repository on GitHub or GitLab.
+This will allow us to review the commit history of each group member.
+Keep the repository private until the assignment deadline.
-* Collaboratively work on the assignment as a group.
-* The repo should include a Jupyter notebook (named Assignment1.ipynb or Assignment2.ipynb) that includes the solution to all exercises in the assignment.
-* **Important**: The first cell of the notebook should include the link to your Github repository and a contribution statement.

-* For the delivery:
-    * make your repository public (on the day of the assignment submission)
-    * upload the Jupyter notebook on DTU Learn
+- **Collaboration**: Work collaboratively on the assignment within your group.
+It's important that each member is familiar with all exercises.
+- **Jupyter Notebook**: Include a Jupyter notebook in your repository, named `Assignment1.ipynb` or `Assignment2.ipynb`, containing solutions to all exercises.
+- **First Cell Requirements**: The initial cell must contain a link to your GitHub repository and a contribution statement, explaining how you have divided work among members of the group.
+If you have worked together, but all commits to the repository were made by one (or two) specific member(s) of the group, explain why.

+#### Submission Instructions

-    * make sure that your code runs and renders all images, prints, etc. We recommend restarting the kernel under 'Kernel' and then clicking Cell --> **Run all before uploading.**
+- **Ensure the code runs**: Make sure that your notebook runs and all outputs are visible.
+I recommend selecting `Kernel -> Restart and run all cells` before submission.
-    * **double check that your file renders correctly.** Remember that you'll be annoyed to get bad evaluations because no-one could see your plots.
+- **Verify Output**: Double-check that all outputs are correctly rendered.
+Remember that you'll be annoyed to get bad evaluations because no-one could see your plots.

-* To help me navigate the Notebook, it's a good idea to repeat the question you're answering.
-* Try to control the length of your notebook.
-While grading, I look at how you prioritise material and express yourself clearly and succinctly.
-* Read the text carefully - make sure you understand the question.
-And make sure that you answer all sub-questions, etc. (It's easy to miss something, so be thorough).
+- **Upload to DTU Learn**: Submit the Jupyter notebook on DTU Learn.
+- **Make Repository Public**: Change your repository's visibility to public on the submission date.

+#### Compliance and Formatting

+- **Understand the Assignment**: Read questions thoroughly and ensure you understand them before answering.
+- **Complete All Parts**: Address every sub-question to avoid missing out on parts of the assignment.
+- **Follow Instructions**: Follow any additional guidelines (specified in the assignment) regarding answer length, formatting, etc.

+#### Notebook Formatting

+To facilitate evaluation, please adhere to the following formatting rules:

-* Do not solve all exercises in a single code cell.
-Split your code according to the questions
+- **Divide Your Answers**: Do not solve all exercises in a single code cell.
+Organize your code according to the questions.
-* The notebook is designed to contain your code, so do include it.
-But do keep it short & neat (minimize long outputs, etc)
-* Format your plots properly.
-Axes must be labeled, make sure there's text explaining the figure, etc.
-* Make sure that you use references when they're needed and follow academic standards.
+- **Question Repetition**: For clarity, repeat the question you're answering above its corresponding answer.
+- **Conciseness**: Provide clear and concise answers, respecting any word limits set.
+- **Code Documentation and Output formatting**: Include all necessary code and ensure it is well-documented and tidy.
+Avoid lengthy outputs and ensure there are no errors displayed.
+- **Plot Formatting**: Format your plots properly.
+Label axes on plots and include explanatory text.
+- **Use of References**: Cite references appropriately following academic standards.
-* Be precise, write in objective language (avoid: "I think ...", "In my opinion...", etc) - if you make an observation, support it with data.
+- **Objective Language**: Be precise, write in objective language (avoid: "I think ...", "In my opinion...", etc) - if you make an observation, support it with data.

+**Note**: Non-compliance with the above instructions could negatively impact your evaluation.

+### Evaluation Criteria

+Your assignment will be assessed based on the following:

+- **Individual Assignment Parts**:
+    - Completeness (all questions/exercises have been answered/solved)
+    - You have taken appropriate decisions to ensure the integrity/accuracy of your solution you have justified these choices
+    - Code is implemented correctly
+    - Your answers to the reflection/open questions demonstrate that you have understood the exercise and the course material.

+- **Notebook Formatting**:
+  - Adherence to the provided formatting guidelines.
+  - Quality and clarity of plots and figures.

+**Scoring**: Scores range from 0 (insufficient), 1 (sufficient), 2(good) to 3 (excellent), with the possibility of half-point increments (e.g., 0.5, 1.5, 2.5).
+The overall evaluation is the average of these scores, including both individual parts and notebook formatting.
+Please note that these scores are intended for feedback purposes and do not directly correlate with the standard Danish grading scale.

 ### <a name="project-assignment"></a>Project Assignment